TL;DR

 Child abuse clearances are required in most states for positions involving contact with minors.
 Processing times vary by state, ranging from immediate online results to multi-week waits for paper applications.

-TB testing requires either a skin test (with a reading visit 48-72 hours later) or a blood test.
+TB testing requires either a skin test with a reading visit 48-72 hours later or a blood test.
 Positive results require follow-up, potentially including chest X-rays.
-Some sites require annual TB screening, so check if previous results still qualify.

-Drug screenings typically require scheduled visits to testing facilities with results within days, though positive results trigger additional processes.
+Drug screenings typically require scheduled visits to testing facilities with results within days.
 Medical review of prescription medications that cause positive results can extend timelines.

 Strategies for Minimizing Delays